 Companion planting for trees

-Fruit trees do not like to grow alone in a middle of a lawn or field.
-Plant chives, rhubarb, lilies, and other edible perennials around and you get a beautiful plant guild.
-Adding some nitrogen-fixing plants like clover, comfrey, or lupine will help the combination to grow well.
+Fruit trees do not thrive when grown alone in the middle of a lawn or field.
+Plant chives, rhubarb, lilies, and other edible perennials around, and you get a beautiful plant guild.
+Adding some nitrogen-fixing plants, such as clover, comfrey, or lupine, will help the combination grow well.

-In a cold climate permaculture food forest, you can plant hardy berry bushes on each side of a fruit tree.
-In an orchard, it is better to interrupt fruit trees with nitrogen-fixing trees.
-The miracle farm recommends 2 fruit trees to 1 nitrogen fixer in a row.
-It is not just good for the soil and growth of the trees, but the nitrogen-fixing tree in between also interrupts pests that might find their way into an orchard or food forest.
+In a cold climate, a permaculture food forest can be established by planting hardy berry bushes on either side of a fruit tree.
+In an orchard, it is better to interplant fruit trees with nitrogen-fixing trees.
+The Miracle Farm recommends two fruit trees to one nitrogen fixer in a row.
+It is not just beneficial for the soil and the growth of the trees, but the nitrogen-fixing tree in between also helps interrupt pests that might find their way into an orchard or food forest.

 A tree or trees planted this way do not need a chemical fertilizer.
-We personally never use any chemical fertilizer with great results.
-We only add a layer of wood chips, about every other year and do not clean up leaves in fall.
+We have never used any chemical fertilizers with great results.
+We only add a layer of wood chips, about every other year, and do not clean up leaves in the fall.
 However, we gather any fruit that falls to the ground to avoid any pests or diseases.

 Pruning fruit trees